 MED: Talent shows the settled beads and decants the water.

+MED: Talent adds PBS to settled, decanted beads.

 Prewet dialysis cassettes in PBS [1-TXT].
-Use a syringe to add the prepared mixture into the cassettes according to the manufacturer’s instructions [2].
+Use a syringe to add the previously prepared mixture into the cassettes according to the manufacturer’s instructions [2].

 CU: Talent puts cassettes in a beaker with PBS.
 TEXT: molecular weight cut-off: 20 kDa